kagaimiq/jl-uboot-tool/protocol-usb.md

 # UBOOT's USB protocol

-A chip under UBOOT mode, is visible on USB as an ordinary mass storage device, and so it uses custom SCSI commands to do various stuff.
+The chip under the UBOOT mode is visible on the USB bus as an ordinary mass storage device, and so it uses custom SCSI commands to do stuff.

 ## MaskROM commands